Red Hat Multicluster Engine

 By the Year

-In 2026 there have been 3 vulnerabilities in Red Hat Multicluster Engine with an average score of 7.3 out of ten.
+In 2026 there have been 4 vulnerabilities in Red Hat Multicluster Engine with an average score of 6.9 out of ten.
 Last year, in 2025 Multicluster Engine had 2 security vulnerabilities published.
-That is, 1 more vulnerability have already been reported in 2026 as compared to last year.
-Interestingly, the average vulnerability score and the number of vulnerabilities for 2026 and last year was the same.
+That is, 2 more vulnerabilities have already been reported in 2026 as compared to last year.
+Last year, the average CVE base score was greater by 0.40

 It may take a day or so for new Multicluster Engine vulnerabilities to show up in the stats or in the list of recent security vulnerabilities.
 Additionally vulnerabilities may be tagged under a different product or component name.